devall-org/ash_feistel_cipher/README.md

-      source :seq # Source attribute for the Feistel cipher. target :id # Target attribute for the Feistel cipher. bits 40 # Specifies the maximum number of bits for both the source and target integers. end
+      source :seq # Source attribute for the Feistel cipher. target :id # Target attribute for the Feistel cipher. bits 40 # Specifies the maximum number of bits for both the source and target integers. rounds 16 # Number of Feistel rounds (1-32).
+Default is 16 for good security/performance balance. end

     encrypt do
       source :seq
       target :referral_code
-      key 12345 # Custom encryption key (0 to 2^31-1) or derive automatically from attributes. end end
+      rounds 8 # Fewer rounds for faster encryption if security requirements are lower. key 12345 # Custom encryption key (0 to 2^31-1) or derive automatically from attributes. end end